Plot: A teenage girl raids a man’s home in order to expose him under suspicion that he is a paedophile.

 Director: David Slade

-This week I found myself reevaluating a film that on first viewing didn’t think much of but second time round I have to admit that I had judged it too harshly and this brutal revenge is proof that when you have a great film-maker and strong acting, you don’t need a big budget to make a good film.
+This week I found myself reevaluating a film that on first viewing didn’t think much of but the second time around I have to admit that I had judged it far too harshly this brutal revenge is proof that when you have a great film-maker and strong acting, you don’t need a big budget to make a good film.

 Opposite Page was the equally great Patrick Wilson, who feels like the perfect choice for the role of Jeff, a photographer who makes a living capturing young models and possibly takes advantage of them at the same time.
 Wilsons’s clean-cut good looks and charm make you doubt if he is a paedophile, and that is what makes it all the more realistic.
 He’s not some old ugly man hidden away but someone that can hide in plain sight and we’d have a hard time believing could be such a monster.

 Filled with torture and revenge, Hard Candy shares a lot of the same themes as both Saw and Hostel. but there those films favour gore and violence, this one is more for the thinking man and prefers to focus on the character and psychological trauma, similar in a way to Knock Knock but done much better.